-News in Europe and the world feels like it’s getting perpetually bleaker.
+If one follows the news, one could get the sense that the world is getting perpetually bleaker.
 Sarah Gerwens explains why we shouldn’t feel helpless – we should act.

 The world is on fire and we are all going to die.
 The economy is broken.
 Populism is popular again.
 Facebook fabricates our opinions.
 And no-one is saving the bees.

 Now that we’ve got that out of the way, keep calm and keep on reading.
 Millennials are the most anxious, the most stressed, and the most perfectionist generation yet.
 Fear seemingly has become our trademark and it’s not only unripe avocados and out-of-stock prosecco that is keeping us up at night: we worry about the economy, politics, and our future.
 And we might be onto something.
 Even in the EU, more than half of the people think that we will have it worse than previous generations.

 Our elections are hacked, the poles melting, and inequality is ever-rising.
 We live in Beck and Giddens’ risk society, where nothing, no-one, nowhere is safe; where we need walls and warriors to protect us, where all our strikes are pre-emptive and war imminent.
 Sex might sell, but fear sells even better: pundits and publishers alike warn us that we are doomed – only to promise to save us.
 “I have a dream” has become “we have a nightmare”.
 And the only way to wake up, they tell us, is to do as they say, to deport, defend, distrust (dehumanise).

 We might be anxious, but we are not powerless.
 We might be afraid, but we can still fight.